Cocoa Life partnership

 Watch this short video to find out more about how Cocoa Life works:

-We are currently working with Cocoa Life in over 150 communities in Côte d’Ivoire and have supported 76 communities in Ghana through the Cocoa Life programme, helping people all along and around the value chain.
+We are currently working with Cocoa Life in more than 540 communities in Côte d’Ivoire and in 44 communities in Ghana through the Cocoa Life programme, helping people all along and around the value chain.

-We work with communities to promote better access to agricultural inputs; encourage the adoption of good agricultural practices (including environmentally-friendly techniques) through better extension services and demonstration farms; strengthen farmer organisations (eg cooperatives); find new crops and new jobs to diversify the local economy and make the communities more resilient; and increase access to financial literacy and financial products and services.
-We also work to assess the social and economic needs of rural cocoa growing communities in Indonesia.
+In Côte d’Ivoire, we work with communities to promote better access to agricultural inputs; encourage the adoption of good agricultural practices (including environmentally-friendly techniques) through better extension services and demonstration farms; strengthen farmer organisations (eg cooperatives); find new crops and new jobs to diversify the local economy and make the communities more resilient; and increase access to financial literacy and financial products and services.

 Working in partnership with organisations like CARE, we are creating a vibrant, strong cocoa supply chain while transforming the lives and livelihoods of cocoa farmers and their communities. – Cathy Pieters, Cocoa Life Program Director, Mondelēz International